nithyala/TEXT-SUMMARIZATION-ON-STRUCTURED-AND-UNSTRUCTURED-DATA/README.md

 If you don't have a \`requirements.txt\` yet, install the core packages:

 \`\`\`bash
-pip install streamlit langchain langchain-groq langchain-chroma langchain-community langchain-huggingface langchain-text-splitters chromadb pypdf python-dotenv sentence-transformers
+pip install streamlit langchain langchain-groq langchain-community validators youtube-transcript-api unstructured python-dotenv
 \`\`\`

-### 3. (Optional) Set up environment variables

-The embeddings run locally, so no HuggingFace token is required.
-If you have one, you can create a \`.env\` file:

-\`\`\`
-HF_TOKEN=your-huggingface-token
-\`\`\`

-The **Groq API key is entered directly in the app** at runtime — you don't need to put it in \`.env\`.

-### 4. Run the app
+### 3. Run the app

 \`\`\`bash
 streamlit run main.py
 \`\`\`

-Then enter your Groq API key, upload PDFs, and chat.
+Then enter your Groq API key in the sidebar and paste a URL.

 ## 📝 Notes

-- The Groq API key is entered in the app's UI, so each visitor uses their own key — you're not paying for others' usage.
+- The Groq API key is entered in the app at runtime, so each visitor uses their own key.
-- Embeddings are computed locally with `all-MiniLM-L6-v2`, so the app works without any embedding API key.
 - Get a free Groq API key at [console.groq.com](https://console.groq.com).

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+- Some websites block automated loaders, and some YouTube videos have transcripts disabled — those URLs may not summarize.